Let's meet face to face!

 The Aalto design factory is close to Helsinki which is perfectly connected via Helsinki-Vantaa airport.

 From Helsinki airport you can reach the venue in approximately one hour by public transport.
 The journey time between the airport and city center is around 30 minutes.
 To get from the airport to the venue take the train to Helsinki city center, then go by metro.
-As you cross zones, you will have to purchase a regional ticket to the price of 5,50 EUR.
+As you cross zones, you will have to purchase a ticket for zones A, B, and C.

 If you want to save time there are several taxi companies located at the airport, usually there is only two-three Euros to save by choosing one over the other.
 The trip from the airport to the venue should cost around 65 EUR, and take about 35 minutes.